Edge Developer Platform

 export async function onRequest({ request, params, env }) {

-// Retrieve the namespace key with the variable name my_kv
+// Get the namespace key with variable name my_kv

 let count = await my_kv.get('count');